Azure/azure-mobile-services/README.md

 # Microsoft Azure Mobile Services

 With Microsoft Azure Mobile Services you can add a scalable backend to your connected client applications in minutes.
+To learn more, visit our [Developer Center](http://azure.microsoft.com/en-us/develop/mobile).

 ## Getting Started